jaatlau/infra-lj/README.md

 Uses Terraform Cloud for state management and Doppler for secrets management.

 ## Guidelines
-Each stacks/ subfolder is deployable solution.
+- Each stacks/ subfolder is deployable solution.
-Each solution points to same global Terraform Cloud organization and organization's default project.
+- Each solution points to same global Terraform Cloud organization and organization's default project.
-Each solution should have its own Terraform Cloud workspace for dev and prod environments.
+- Each solution should have its own Terraform Cloud workspace for dev and prod environments.
-When creating Terraform Cloud workspaces, remember to add working directory setting to solution subfolder (e.g. stacks/data-platform), otherwise relative paths to modules sources wont work
+- When creating Terraform Cloud workspaces, remember to add working directory setting to solution subfolder (e.g. stacks/data-platform), otherwise relative paths to modules sources wont work
-Each solution should have its own Doppler project.
+- Each solution should have its own Doppler project.

 ### Naming conventions
-Terraform Cloud workspace: {solution-name-as-in-subfolder}-{dev/prod}
+- Terraform Cloud workspace: {solution-name-as-in-subfolder}-{dev/prod}
-Doppler project: {solution-name-as-in-subfolder}
+- Doppler project: {solution-name-as-in-subfolder}
-Github Doppler secret: DOPPLER_{solution-name-as-in-subfolder}_{dev/prod} (Github secrets do not accept '-' so we replace any '-' with '_')
+- Github Doppler secret: DOPPLER_{solution-name-as-in-subfolder}_{dev/prod} (Github secrets do not accept '-' so we replace any '-' with '_')
-Solution version subfolder: v{version_number}

 ## Quick Start